 - Briefly state how you are more competent in your practice as a result of your learning, or how your practice as a professional has been enhanced.

-As part of the Continuing Competence Program, the College completes an annual review and audit of members’ submissions.
-The College requests that each member provide sufficient information as part of their reflections, to help us understand:
+The College requests that each regulated member provide sufficient information as part of their reflections, to help us understand:

-- What your learning goal was related to the performance indicator you chose,
+- What your learning goal was related to the standard and indicator you chose,

 - What you learned from those activities, and